-With a regular yoga practice since drama school in the 90s, Bryony found the breathing techniques and the discipline of yoga enhanced the experience of performance.
-Moving to Brighton in 2002 and discovering hot yoga was when the practice became a daily, transformative experience.
-Teacher training followed and since 2008 Bryony has had the opportunity to teach yoga full time to many different students of all ages and abilities.
+With a regular yoga practice since college in the 90s, Bryony found the breathing techniques and the discipline of yoga was a balm to her anxious energy, enhancing her experience of life.
+Moving to Brighton in 2002 and discovering hot yoga the practice became a daily, transformative experience, teacher training followed and since 2008 Bryony has had the opportunity to teach yoga full time to many different students of all ages and abilities.

 Balancing dynamic practice and a regular and dedicated Yin yoga practice, Bryony passionately believes that the practice of yoga is for all of us and that there is a style of yoga to suit everybody - at every stage of life.